(see "Bios" page for more speaker information)

 Christopher Storb “Clock Case Making in Colonial Philadelphia”.
 Philadelphia-based furniture conservator, a historian of historical woodworking, and an educator.

 Gary Sullivan “Tour of the Clocks at the Philadelphia Museum of Art”.
+“Connecticut Clockmaking During the American Revolution and Beyond”.
 American decorative arts scholar, author, dealer and curator, Gary Sullivan Antiques.